 Unfortunately, for their view, the flawed translation immediately falls apart.
 The word “as” does not appear in the Hebrew text whatsoever.
 It has been added.
-What is even more disturbing about their view is that the translators have correctly included the word “it”!
+Even more disturbing about their view is that the translators have correctly included the word “it”!

-We have slightly amended the translation so that it correctly reflects the name Yahweh in the passage.
+We have slightly amended the translation to correctly reflect the name Yahweh in the passage.

 And this day shall be unto you for a memorial, and ye shall keep it a feast to Yahweh; throughout your generations ye shall keep it a feast by an ordinance for ever.